chrisrusselljr/blog/content/posts/dont-ask-for-feedback.md

 Listen to their words, hear what they say, then do what you want – others will do the same.

 Show people you see them.
+Look at them.
+Say "good morning".

 Skip the code speak - say exactly what’s on your mind.